-- an original application form (available on the Swedish Transport Agency's website) to be signed by the owner; - the original security document or promissory note in original; and - a certified copy of the owner's birth certificate, or if the owner is a corporate entity, a certified copy of the certificate of registration not older than six months.
+- an original application form, signed by the owner; - the original security document or promissory note in original; and - a certified copy of the owner's birth certificate, or if the owner is a corporate entity, a certified copy of the certificate of registration not older than six months.

 Upon registration, the original promissory note will be returned together with relevant documentation such as a certificate or abstract from the Rights Register.
-There is no cost for the actual registration in the Rights Register besides the stamp duty, but the cost of obtaining an additional certificate evidencing the registration of the security is currently 9,000 Swedish krona.
+There is no cost for the actual registration in the Rights Register besides the stamp duty, but the cost of obtaining an additional certificate evidencing the registration of the security is currently 8,000 Swedish kronor.